bguiz/bgscratch/ember/ordr/notes.md

 	- Controller
 		- Long lived - and stay around for the life of the app
 		- Not building a p[age, but an app
-		- Caching built itno the framework
+		- Caching built into the framework
 	- Model
 	- View
 		- Smarter interactive view objects
 	- Template
 - API changes
-	- often invoilves deleting code
+	- often involves deleting code
 	- flux can be bad/ hard
 - Explicit/. implicit
 	- Compared to backbone - you have to write a line of code for everything you do
 		- render: find template, re-render that on data changes, bind to data changes, manage memory of DOM events
 	- Convention over configuration
 		- Everything is done implicitly, and ember generates with conventional defaults.
 If you write code for something with a matching name, then ember ap uses them instead of auto-generated defaults.
-		- But this means that naming all this is super-important - you must name them accoridng ot the expectations set by the ember framework
+		- But this means that naming all this is super-important - you must name them according ot the expectations set by the ember framework
 		- Note that code generation is not written out to file - instead it is done each time the app is run, in memory
 			- This makes it immune to version changes
 - Errors
-	- Use the uniminified version during development because the error reporting is much better
+	- Use the un-minified version during development because the error reporting is much better
 	- If there is a silent failure (no errors)
 		- Make sure you understand the framework
 		- Follow naming conventions